Unknown008/genshin-mats.github.io/README.md

 A: Traveller (MC) requires a lot of books from different regions depending on the element he/she is in.
 For example, Anemo traveller requires 3 Green Freedom books to upgrade level 1 talents, but 2 Blue Resistance books to upgrade level 2 talents.

 **Q: Can you show the weapons instead?**
 A: That will be hard without making the page become huge.
 Different weapons require different materials even in the same category.
-For example, Prototype Aminus requires Aerosite, but Wolf's Gravestone requires Shackles.
+For example, Prototype Aminus requires Aerosite, but Wolf's Gravestone requires Shackles, even if both are Claymores.